ycarowr/UnityDesignPatterns/Assets/Behavioral/StateMachine/Readme.md

 "The state pattern, which closely resembles Strategy Pattern, is a behavioral software design pattern, also known as the objects for states pattern.
 This pattern is used in computer programming to encapsulate varying behavior for the same object based on its internal state."

+"State machines help you untangle hairy code by enforcing a very constrained structure on it.
+All you’ve got is a fixed set of states, a single current state, and some hardcoded transitions."

 When to use:

 1. You have an entity whose behavior changes based on some internal state.